Authentication

 Guidelines

-The National Institute of Standards and Technology (NIST) develops the technical requirements for US federal agencies that implement identity solutions.
-It is a widely accepted in Europe as well, and may be worth to check local regulations as well, pending to do.
+The National Institute of Standards and Technology (NIST) defines the technical requirements for identity solutions.
+It is widely accepted in Europe as well, and may be worth to check local regulations as well.
 The digital identity guidelines rev 3 and ongoing rev 4 covers this topic in depth.

 Digital identity model